Abdallah-Zakaria/lab-02-code-301/README.md

 Actual time needed to complete: 1 hour and Twenty minutes

-Number and name of feature: 3
+Number and name of feature: 3 Style the application

 Estimate of time needed to complete: 1 hour